boenwip/elk-project/README.md

 10.1.0.5 ansible_python_interpreter=/usr/bin/python3
 ```
 - Run the playbook, and navigate to the `http://publicip:5601` machine to check that the installation worked as expected.
 Your ELK machine should be configured to allow public access from your local machine.
-- Also be sure to configure your `.config` files to allow the IP and ports of ELK.
+- Also be sure to configure your `xx-config.yml` files to allow the IP and ports of ELK.

 ### **Bonus**